awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-integration-settings-integration-response.md

 There is no need to map the Lambda function response to its proper HTTP response\.

 To return the result to the client, set up the integration response to pass the endpoint response through as\-is to the corresponding method response\.
 Or you can map the endpoint response data to the method response data\.
 The response data that can be mapped includes the response status code, response header parameters, and response body\.
 If no method response is defined for the returned status code, API Gateway returns a 500 error\.
-For more information, see [Create Models and Mapping Templates for Request and Response Mappings](models-mappings.md)\.
+For more information, see [Working with Models and Mapping Templates](models-mappings.md)\.